filecoin-project/venus/README.md

 export PATH=$GOPATH/bin:$PATH
 ```

-_Note: You'll need to restart your terminal for changes to take effect._
+Save and exit.
+Note that you'll need to restart your terminal for changes to take effect.

 Finally, you'll need to download Rust to ensure you can  build the `rust-proofs` submodule.
 Download Rust [here][5].